lmas/thesis/thesis.typ

 	motion sensor, an LTR390-UV-1 uv sensor, and finally a SGP40 volatile organic compound sensor.
 Provides many alternative sensors in a single package.

+#TODO("rewrite for new pic")

 With the sensor HAT mounted on top as shown in @hatonrasp, the Raspberry Pi was then set up with standard settings by following the getting started guide
 @raspberry and then connected to a locally available WIFI network.

-#TODO("note that CPU sits directly under sensor board and will affect sensors.")

 #figure(
 	block(clip: true, radius: 4pt, image("images/photo-rasp-sensor.jpg", width: 75%)),
 	caption: [Environment sensor HAT mounted on Raspberry Pi.], ) <hatonrasp>

-InfluxDB was then installed in a similar way by following it's setup guide @influxdb.
+InfluxDB was then installed in a similar way by following its setup guide @influxdb.
 InfluxDB is a simple to use time series database with a built in data explorer.
-It's a suitable choice for monitoring the Raspberry Pi's performance and logging both raw sensor data and corresponding Matrix Profiles.
+It is a suitable choice for monitoring the Raspberry Pi's performance and logging both raw sensor data and corresponding Matrix Profiles.

 Finally, Telegraf was installed @telegraf.
-It's a monitoring agent that can collect various statistics such as memory usage, CPU times and other performance-related data from the Raspberry Pi.
+It is a monitoring agent that can collect various statistics such as memory usage, CPU times and other performance-related data from the Raspberry Pi.
 The collected data is then sent to InfluxDB for logging and monitoring purposes.
 @app-telegraf shows the configuration file used for Telegraf.